great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 <details>
   <summary>What is an "in code" Data Context?</summary>
 When you don't have easy access to a file system, instead of defining your Data Context via great_expectations.yml you can do so by instantiating a BaseDataContext with a config.
 Take a look at our how-to guide to learn more: <a href="../guides/setup/configuring_data_contexts/how_to_instantiate_a_data_context_without_a_yml_file">How to instantiate a Data Context without a yml file</a>.
-In Databricks, you can do either since you have access to a filesystem - we've simply shown the in code version here for simplicity.
+In Databricks, you can do either since you have access to a filesystem - we've shown the in code version here for simplicity.
 </details>

 <details>